Cooper Triples in Attractive Three-Component Fermions: Implication for Hadron-Quark Crossover

-{Other interesting aspects of the three-body interaction are the emergences of a quantum scale anomaly and an asymptotic freedom} in {one-dimensional, non-relativistic fermions with three-body contact attraction}~\cite{Drut1}. {In fact, such a} system possesses scale invariance in the classical case~\cite{PitaevskiiRosch,Bergman} {in which} intrinsic scales {vanish, while} this scale invariance is broken {by the presence} of three-body quantum bound states. {It is interesting to note that such a} quantum anomaly {also emerges in} two-dimensional { fermions with two-body contact attraction in which} case {there have been a lot of} theoretical~\cite{Olshanii,Hofmann,Hu,Yin} and experimental~\cite{Vogt,Holten,Peppler,Murthy} {investigations.} {Many-body} effects, {however, have to be} different between {these} two systems due to the {different} quantum statistics of bound states. {In the regime of strong attraction,} the Kosterlitz-Thouless transition of molecular bosons has been observed in the two-dimensional system~\cite{Murthy2}, {while a gas of} Fermi degenerate trimers {is expected to be} realized in {the one-dimensional system}.
-Recently, thermodynamic and transport properties of this anomalous one-dimensional system have also been theoretically investigated~\cite{Drut1,Daza,Maki,McKenny1,McKenny2}.
+{Other interesting aspects of the three-body interaction are the emergences of a quantum scale anomaly and an asymptotic freedom} in {non-relativistic {1D} three-component fermions}~\cite{Drut1}. {In fact, such a} system possesses scale invariance classically~\cite{PitaevskiiRosch,Bergman}, while this scale invariance is broken {by the presence} of three-body quantum bound states. { This anomaly is associated with the asymptotic freedom according to which the running coupling constant becomes progressively weaker in a high-energy regime as in quantum chromodynamics (QCD)~\cite{Schafer}. } The same anomaly {also emerges in} two-dimensional {(2D)} fermions with two-body attraction~\cite{Olshanii,Hofmann,Hu,Yin,Vogt,Holten,Peppler,Murthy}.
+At {low density}, the molecular bosonic condensate has been observed in the {2D} system~\cite{Murthy2}, {while a gas of} Fermi degenerate trimers {is expected to be} realized in {the {1D} system}~\cite{Drut1,Daza,Maki,McKenny1,McKenny2}.
+Even at {high density}, the 2D system undergoes a Cooper-pair {condensation.} In the {1D} system, however, {the three-body counterparts {of Cooper pairs remain to be} explored.} {A candidate is a Cooper triple (see Fig.~\ref{fig1r}) predicted in 3D three-component Fermi gases with two-body attraction~\cite{Niemann,Tajima2021}.} It is important to see the stability of such an exotic state, {given that} the medium effect on {Efimov} trimer states {is non-negligible}~\cite{MacNeill,Niemann,Nygaard,Sun,Tajima1,Sanayei,Tajima2021}.

-{Even in the regime of weak attraction, as is well-known, the two-dimensional system undergoes non-perturbative many-body effect in the form of a quasi-condensate of Cooper pairs.
-In the one-dimensional system, however, {the three-body counterparts {of Cooper pairs remain to be} explored.} {In three dimensions, it is known that the} three-body binding energy {is} suppressed by {the} Pauli blocking~\cite{MacNeill,Niemann,Nygaard,Sun,Tajima1,Sanayei} and thermal {agitation}~\cite{Tajima1}, {while} the Fermi surface effect {helps to form} a two-body bound state {as predicted from} the Cooper problem. {Also,} the three-body counterpart called {a} Cooper triple has been predicted in the three-dimensional system at zero temperature~\cite{Niemann}.
-It is important to see {whether} thermal effect and three-body interaction {stabilize or destabilize} such an exotic state.